vespa-engine/documentation/en/approximate-nn-hnsw.md

 ---
 # Copyright Yahoo.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root.
 title: "Approximate Nearest Neighbor Search using HNSW Index"
-keywords: "ann, approximate nearest neighborr"
+keywords: "ann, approximate nearest neighbor"
 redirect_from:
 - /documentation/approximate-nn-hnsw.html
 ---